 The TM1 system consolidates costs at the Wastewater Treatment System (WWTS)/ Delivery System (level 30) by service and by activity (Treatment/Transport).
 The three declared services, Malabar, Bondi and North Head, are Transport, so they are a subset of the total asset base directly aligned with the overall asset hierarchy.
-These declared services are the primary cost objects of the cost allocation process.
+These declared services are the primary Cost Objects of the cost allocation process for this Manual.